efekt/McStatsPlaytime/README.md

 1. Download and place .jar file in the `world/stats/` directory *(or create a folder and copy all .json files into it)*
 2. Run .jar file: `java -jar mcstatsplaytime.jar`
-3. Check your console output
+3. Check your console output or `playtime.txt` file (the same directory)